 |Audio Codec||AAC-LC at 48khz|

 It takes time to organize your projects and files well, but a little time spent labeling and organizing your footage can save you hours of wasted time on a project.
 Not to mention the fact that videos without homes tend to get deleted.
-So the trick is to create a simple organizational structure that you can use again and again for each project.
+So, the trick is creating a simple organizational structure that you can use again and again for each project.

 One of the most popular ways to organize footage is to use the following folder structure:

 Each section could have even more subsections, depending on the size of your projects.
 For example, under the Audio folder, you may have music, SFX, mic audio, and soundscapes.